-During the examination, an ultrasound machine sends sound waves into the kidney area and images of the kidneys and related organs are recorded on a computer.
+During the examination, an ultrasound machine sends sound waves into the body and images of the kidneys and related organs are recorded.
 Physicians order renal ultrasounds when there’s a concern about certain types of kidney or bladder problems.
 Renal ultrasounds can show:

 - the size of kidneys

 - the presence of blockages or kidney stones

 - complications of a urinary tract infection (UTI)

 If your child is toilet trained, he or she should drink 12 ounces of water and hold bladder one hour before appointment.

 Some younger children may be afraid of the machinery used for the ultrasound test.
 Explaining in simple terms how the renal ultrasound test will be conducted and why it’s being done can help ease your child’s fears.
 You can tell your child that the equipment takes pictures of his or her kidneys.
 Encourage your child to ask the sonographer questions and to try to relax during the procedure, as tense muscles can make it more difficult to get accurate results.

 During the Exam

 Parents are usually able to accompany their child to provide reassurance and support.
 The room is usually dark so the images can be seen clearly on the computer screen.